 After the bagel is toasted, you add a dab of sauce, a pinch of freshly grated cheese, a sprinkle of toppings and bake.
 I know some of you may find it irresistible not to dive right in, but take it from me, allow them to cool slightly, and at least give the roof of your mouth a fighting chance.

 You will taste the difference in these homemade bagel bites, and my guess is, there will be no going back to the boxed version after this.
 Please enjoy.

+Pizza bagel bites are perfect for all kinds of occasions like school lunches, make-ahead game day starters, and quick-fix dinners.
 Once your homemade bagel bites have cooled, you can either serve right away or transfer them to a rimmed pan and place in the freezer.
 After a couple of hours, transfer the frozen bagels to a freezer-safe, zip-top bag.

 If planning to send in your child’s lunch, simply pull out the miniature bagel bites the night before, and place them in a plastic container in the refrigerator to thaw overnight.